musictheory/NilScript/README.md

 Squeezed identifiers are persisted via `--output-state` and `--input-state`.

 ---
+## <a name="check-selectors"></a>Checking Selectors

+When the `--check-selectors` option is used, oj warns about usage of undefined selectors/methods.
+This can help catch typos at compile time:

+    var c = [[TheClass allc] init]; // Warns if no +allc or -allc method exists on any class

+Since oj lacked `@protocol`, the delegate pattern resulted in false positives with `--check-selectors`:

+    // Warns, as the compiler doesn't know about 'controller:didPerformActionWithFoo:'
+    [_delegate controller:self didPerformActionWithFoo:foo];

+One solution was to implement a fake class with the method:

+    @implementation ControllerDelegate
+    - (void) controller:(Controller)controller didPerformActionWithFoo:(Foo)foo { }
+    @end

+A cleaner way, however, was to reintroduce protocols:

+    @protocol ControllerDelegate
+    - (void) controller:(Controller)controller didPerformActionWithFoo:(Foo)foo;
+    @end

+---
 ## <a name="jshint"></a>JSHint Integration

 When the `--jshint` option is used, [JSHint](http://www.jshint.com) hints oj's results.
 To prevent false positives,  the following options are forced: